isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/grp-setup.md

    * [PRIVATE INVENTORY](../../../user-guide/planning/private-inventory.md)
    * [OTHER FILTERS](../../../user-guide/planning/targeting/targeting-options.md)
    * ESTIMATED RESULTS: Forecast tools are determined by the GRP Goal, Frequency Cap, Budget and any additional targeting parameters set within the placement.
+        * Projected CPP is the estimated cost of purchasing one GRP for your target demographic, this CPP is guaranteed by TubeMogul within 20%.
+        * GRP Goal is determined by the GRP Goal set in the left navigation, date range and the time period set for your budget.
+If you have set your GRP Goal for 30 per ‘All time’ for 1 month and x budget per day, the GRP Goal in the Forecast Menu will show you a Goal of 1 GRP a day.
+        * On Target CPM is the CPM for every on-target impression (CPM/on target percentage).
+        * On Target % is the percentage of impressions that were delivered to your target demographic (on target impressions/total impressions).

 [ ![bp - forecast](assets/bp-forecast.jpeg)](assets/bp-forecast.jpeg)